ibedoor/stupidly-simple-blog/README.md

   $ <filename>

   Options
-  --template, -t  The template file to use (must be mustache) --watch, -w  Watch files for changes
+    --template, -t  The template file to use (must be handlebars) --watch, -w  Watch files for changes
     --stdout, -s  Output the html to stdout
     --output, -o  The .html file name (will be written to if stdout not specified) --title, -t  The title for the html file (filename used instead)

   Example
     $ simple-blog my-amazing-post.md
     $ simple-blog --watch --template main.mustache my-amazing-post.md
 ```